"Oh no! Something has gone wrong" on Kali - How I Fixed It

 It's quite frustrating that there is little to no detailed information on how to solve this issue online, as many Linux communities assume users are already experts.
 After 4 hours of research and troubleshooting, I managed to fix the issue on my machine.
 Here's how I did it—hopefully, it helps you too!

-• Make sure the network name is simple (avoid special characters).
+- Make sure the network name is simple (avoid special characters)

-• Turn on the Wi-Fi or hotspot before continuing.
+- Turn on the Wi-Fi or hotspot before continuing

-2. Boot into Recovery Mode:
+Step 1: Boot into Recovery Mode

 Reboot your laptop into recovery mode.
-You’ll be asked for your root password.
-If you're unsure how to boot into recovery or reset the root password, search for guides specific to Kali or any debian distro.
+You'll be asked for your root password.
+If you're unsure how to boot into recovery or reset the root password, search for guides specific to Kali or any Debian distro.

-3. Start the Network Manager:
+Step 2: Start the Network Manager

 sudo systemctl start NetworkManager